r0man/soundklaus.el/README.md

 ## Prerequisites

 This mode requires [Emacs](http://www.gnu.org/software/emacs/) 24.
 Other required dependencies are [curl](http://curl.haxx.se) to stream tracks, [mp3info](http://ibiblio.org/mp3info) to tag them, and a music player that is supported by *EMMS*.
-[Music Player Daemon](http://www.musicpd.org) is known to work out of the box, [VLC Media Player](http://www.videolan.org) after tweaking. [mplayer](http://www.mplayerhq.hu/design7/news.html) is not supported at the moment.
+[Music Player Daemon](http://www.musicpd.org) is known to work out of the box, [VLC Media Player](http://www.videolan.org) after tweaking.

 ## Installation